 hooks are scripts that are loaded from the ramdisk, before loading and then passing control to the kernel.

-The ramdisk takes care of this: loading the kernel modules, the scripts (hooks) and the actual kernel, then takes care of passing the control to him, which in turn launches the so-called init system (in our case systemd), which launches the required daemons, display managers, network services (WICD daemon for example) and more ...
+The ramdisk, takes care of just this: load the kernel modules, the scripts (hooks) and the real kernel, then it takes care of passing the control to it, which in turn launches the so-called init system (in our case systemd), which launches the required daemons, display manager, network services (WICD daemon for example) and more ...

 It is the first "program" (not a real program) that is loaded after the bootloader.

 As suggested by one of our readers (Simone Padovan, whom we thank), we install os-prober to allow GRUB to detect other operating systems, install it with pacman, from the package

 # pacman -S os-prober

 install the bootloader in / dev / sdX, which I remind you is the SECOND partition

 # grub-install / dev / sdX